jeffdonthemic/jeffdonthemic.github.io/_posts/2015-07-28-node-red-for-topcoder-challenges-with-ibm-bluemix-watson.markdown

 <p><img src="https://www.topcoder.com/wp-content/uploads/2015/07/node-red-12.png" alt="node-red" ></p>
 <p>Lastly, add a twitter out node, connect the bottom output from the previous node to it and then authenticate with your twitter credentials.</p>
 <p><img src="https://www.topcoder.com/wp-content/uploads/2015/07/node-red-13.png" alt="node-red" ></p>
-<p>If you deploy the workspace now it should run the Feedparse and automagically persist data to MongoDB and tweet… assuming everything is setup properly.</p>
+<p>If you deploy the workspace now it should run the Feedparse and automagically persist data to MongoDB and tweet assuming everything is setup properly.</p>
 <h2 id="buildingthewebservice">Building the Web Service</h2>
 <p>Now we need to build our web service so that when people click on the link in the tweet, it displays the challenge information in Spanish in their browser.</p>
 <p>Add a new sheet to your workspace, drag an http input node onto it and setup the method and URL.
 When the /challenges endpoint receives a request it passes it to the next node.</p>